bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So that's the current thing about it.
 And there's obviously some protections that will trigger a spot check for stuff like that right now.
 Eventually, that won't be the case.
-Eventually, what will happen is your block that claims that it has 20 bitcoin worth of fees will need to be validated by some quorum of other miners on the pool before it's accepted fully by those miners.
+Eventually, what will happen is your block that claims that it has 20 Bitcoin worth of fees will need to be validated by some quorum of other miners on the pool before it's accepted fully by those miners.

 [Audience]: 00:20:08